-- Abundant Housing Vancouver, who set up a slick online letter-writing tool allowing more than 200 people express their support for Making Room in Vancouver.
+- To Abundant Housing Vancouver, who set up a slick online letter-writing tool allowing more than 200 people express their support for Making Room in Vancouver.

-- Gen Squeezers Amalie Lambert and Jonathan Bleakley, for your moral support and being the best cheerleaders ever!
+- To Gen Squeezers Amalie Lambert and Jonathan Bleakley, for your moral support and being the best cheerleaders ever!

-- And of course, Code Red organizer Craig Jorgensen, for joining me in speaking to city council.
+- And of course, to Code Red organizer Craig Jorgensen, for joining me in speaking to city council.

 Craig’s Vancouver community of Norquay was rezoned for duplexes in 2012.
 Here's what's happened to his neighbourhood since then, even during peak-flipping in 2017 (hint: not a whole hell of a lot).

 Last November the City of Vancouver released its 10-year Housing Vancouver Strategy, and Gen Squeeze was there to shape it, hold a training session, and see it through by speaking at the public hearing.